naranjja/gcp-jupyter-sql/README.md

 # gcp-jupyter-sql
 It can be *very* useful to outsource processing to the cloud as it allows for easy horizontal and vertical scaling.
 Google Cloud Platform has all the necessary infrastructure to run Jupyter Notebooks in the cloud, from creating a clusterized server configuration of notebooks, to reading and writing data to a database based on Cloud SQL.

-The following are instructions to run a (Python 3, Anaconda3) Jupyter Notebook using Google Cloud Platform's Dataproc (for clusterized processing) or Compute Engine (for normal processing), as well as Cloud SQL for storing data.
+The following are instructions to run a (Python 3, Anaconda3) Jupyter Notebook Server using Google Cloud Platform's Dataproc (for clusterized processing) or Compute Engine (for normal processing), as well as Cloud SQL for storing data.
 A script is provided for uploading CSV data to Cloud SQL, as well as an example of how to query Cloud SQL into a Pandas DataFrame.

 ![img](img/infrastructure.png)